 - Request a refund for an exam section?

 - Get help with problems experienced while taking the exam?

 - Update my contact information with the VBOA?

 Taking the CPA exam

-Pursuant to § 54.1-116, Code of Virginia, all CPA Exam candidates must provide a United States social security number (SSN) or control number issued by the Virginia Department of Motor Vehicles.
+Pursuant to § 54.1-116, Code of Virginia, all CPA exam candidates must provide a U.S. Social Security number or control number issued by the Virginia Department of Motor Vehicles.

-Please Note: If you choose to provide a control number issued by the Virginia Department of Motor Vehicles, instead of a SSN, you will be charged an additional $67.50 fee by NASBA for each payment coupon you receive.
+If you choose to provide a control number issued by the Virginia DMV, instead of a SSN, you will be charged an additional $67.50 fee by NASBA for each payment coupon you receive.

-For more detailed information regarding the CPA Exam, please read the Procedures for the CPA Exam Process.
+For more detailed information regarding the CPA exam, please review the Procedures for the CPA Exam Process.

 Login to make a request for special accommodations through the Americans with Disabilities Act.
 The request is reviewed and must be approved by the VBOA before the exam application can be processed.
 To ensure equal opportunity for all qualified persons, the VBOA will coordinate reasonable accommodations in the administration of the exam for approved candidates.